ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-If an error is returned and the client instance can continue, the AS MAY include the `continue` field in the response, as defined {{response-continue}}.
+If an error state is reached but the grant is in the _pending_ state (and therefore the client instance can continue), the AS MAY include the `continue` field in the response along with the `error`, as defined {{response-continue}}.
 This allows the client instance to modify its request for access, potentially leading to prompting the RO again.
 Other fields MUST NOT be included in the response.

 # Determining Authorization and Consent {#authorization}

 When the client instance makes its [initial request](#request) to the AS for delegated access, it
 is capable of asking for several different kinds of information in response:

-- the access being requested in the `access_token` request parameter
+- the access being requested, in the `access_token` request parameter
-- the subject information being requested in the `subject` request parameter
+- the subject information being requested, in the `subject` request parameter
 - any additional requested information defined by extensions of this protocol

 When the grant request is in the _processing_ state, the AS determines what authorizations and